Munterbacon/Animated-DnD-Maps/README.md

-Animated Map by CzePeku.
+Medusa Wake Animated Map by CzePeku.
 All rights belong to them.